info17tech/info17tech/README.md

 - 👋 Hi, I’m @info17tech
-- 👀 I’m interested in Development and technology research work
+- 👀 I’m interested in AI/ML Development and technology research work
-- 🌱 I’m currently learning Advance Java
+- 🌱 I’m currently building machine learning, deep learning and AI projects.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on data science projects
-- 📫 How to reach me ...
+- 📫 Reach me on LinkedIn /priyanka-karmakar

 <!---
 info17tech/info17tech is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.